MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-accessibility-tree.md

 ## See also

-*  [View the position of an element in the accessibility tree][accessibility-tab.md#view-the-position-of-an-element-in-the-accessibility-tree]
+*  [View the position of an element in the Accessibility Tree][DevtoolsAccessibilityAccessibilityTabViewTree]

 ## Getting in touch with the Microsoft Edge DevTools team